 (c) 2019-2020 Katherine Farnham

-Note: If you are dealing with domestic violence, please call the National Domestic Violence Hotline at 1-800-799-7233.
-You can also contact a Crisis Line, community center, trusted family member or friend.
+Note: If domestic violence is affecting your life or the lives of those around you, there are resources that can help.
+Please call the National Domestic Violence Hotline at 1-800-799-7233 from a safe phone.
+Make a safety plan and consider ongoing counseling for those involved.
+You can also contact a Crisis Line, community center, shelter, social worker, trusted family member or friend.
 If you are experiencing an emergency, please go to your nearest emergency room for help.